 Chilly enough for you?
 Then you need a hot drink and I have just the thing.

-I love bourbon especially for winter friendly cocktails, like my hot apple pie bourbon cocktail, bourbon cranberry old fashioned, and hot bourbon eggnog, so it seems an excellent time to make a new winter cocktail featuring bourbon, maple syrup, and warm spices.
-This recipe has a lot in common with my hot eggnog (which is amazing), but it’s simpler since you don’t have to deal with the eggs, perfect for those times you want a hot drink and you want it now.
+I love it especially for winter friendly cocktails, like my hot apple pie cocktail, and my cranberry old fashioned, so it seems an excellent time to make a new winter cocktail featuring bourbon, maple syrup, and warm spices.
+This recipe has a lot in common with eggnog, but it’s simpler since you don’t have to deal with the eggs, perfect for those times you want a hot drink and you want it now.

 Though I will admit that you almost didn’t get this cocktail.